paulgoleary/evm-research/heimdall/docs/SIDE-TX.md

 }
 ```

-The signatures and singed data are handled as a 'side transaction'.
+The signatures and signed data are handled as a 'side transaction'.
 That data is also directly available through an API:

 https://heimdall-api-amoy.polygon.technology/txs/2e65d38c422e31f220b05fbc24328a77d034c1a9a099c57ff90693ded8579614/side-tx